srescio/uhoo-homeassistant/README.md

 ![uHoo device view](uhoo-device-view.png)

+This is based on https://github.com/csacca/uhoo-homeassistant, updated for current compatibility.

 ## Installation

 ### HACS

-Add `https://github.com/csacca/uhoo-homeassistant` as a custom integration repository and install the uHoo integration.
+Add `https://github.com/andrewleech/uhoo-homeassistant` as a custom integration repository and install the uHoo integration.

 ### Manual